cis-ash/MM-Bundle-Launcher/README.md

 | Rotate        | If using zine pages as covers - some of them can be intended to be read in landscape mode. <br />This dropdown eliminates the need to open an image editor. <br />[Handy free tool to convert PDF pages to PNGs in bulk](https://pdf2png.com/). |
 | Game Type     | Changes the third line displayed above the cover as well as the way the launcher treats the file provided in `File To Run`.<br />How to change these will be described in detail later. |
 | File To Run   | Relative path from the compiled .exe of the launcher to the file you intend this cover to launch. <br />Details below. |

-Keep in mind that changing these variables will not cause any immediate change in what you see in the editor.
-You need to run the project to see how it will look.

 ### File Paths and how to use them